lidajian/remove-html-script-safely/README.md

 All teams must include a method called “win” with no parameters that prints the message “You have obtained code execution.”

+### What we did

+Our program remove JavaScript in two places:

+* \<script\>...\</script\>

+* Attributes whose value start with "javascript:"

+We also filtered most XSS scripts that still works on modern browsers ([XSS Filter Evasion Cheat Sheet](https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet#TD)).
+Some test can be found in input.html.

+We used [american fuzzy lop](http://lcamtuf.coredump.cx/afl/) to fuzz the program, afl reports no crash and a few 'false' hangs (cannot be manually replayed).

 ## BREAK-IT

 In the break-it phase, all teams will have access to the source code of all build-it turnins.
 Break-it submissions will consist of scripts that demonstrate a vulnerability or bug in one or more programs.
 Bugs should be labeled with a category (least to most severe by list below):